 Some people misunderstand this concept.

 Okay.
-I’ll stop with the tongue in cheek comments and get to the point.
-Most people think generosity has to do with how much you make and how much you have.
+I’ll stop with the tongue-in-cheek comments and get to the point.
+Most people think generosity depends on how much you make and how much you have.
 It doesn’t.

 You can lead a free and joyful life with more or less.Tweet